gkorpal/gkorpal.github.io/_posts/2021-01-11-higher-arithmetic-computations.md

 - Comparing the argument and absolute values of Riemann zeta function $\zeta(1/2 + it)$  for $0 \leq  t \leq 50$

-    - SageMath code and output
+    - SageMath script and output

     ````sage
     i = CDF.0